danie11edotcom/fda_inspections/README.md

 Analysis of US FDA inspection classifications from October 2008 through March 2015

 ##Questions to Answer
-The purpose of analyzing data is to learn the answer to a question(s) and/or prove or disprove a theory.
+The purpose of analyzing data is to learn the answer to a question(s) and/or to prove or disprove a theory.
 This analysis seeks to answer the questions below.

 - How many inspections were peformed annually by center? by district?
 - How many of each rating type was given annually?
 - Which districts had the most good/bad ratings?
 - How many violation types were given annually by district?
 How does this look on the map?
 - How many of each rating type was done annually total? by district?
-- How many of each rating were given for each area overall? by district?
+- How many of each rating type was given for each area overall? by district?
 - Were multiple inspections performed for the same company?
-- Were the OAI finding reinspected?
+If so, were the OAI findings reinspected?
 What was the result?
 - What types of inspections are performed by each center?
 - What is the highest number of inspections (regardless of rating) by region?
 - Do more inspections occur closer to MD where the centers are located?